ReVanced/revanced-manager/CONTRIBUTING.md

 ## 🤚 I want to contribute but don't know how to code
-Even if you don't know how to code, you can still help us by translate the ReVanced Manager application at Crowdin, or spread loves around the community!
+Even if you don't know how to code, you can still help us by translate the ReVanced Manager application at Crowdin!

 <!-- TODO: Crowdin after release!!! -->